LSE Law School: History

 In 1895, the year in which LSE was established, commercial and industrial law were among the nine courses offered at the university.
 In 1906, LSE's law faculty became part of the intercollegiate faculty of law of the University of London, alongside the law schools of University College London and King's College London, which continued into the 1960s for undergraduate courses.
 Among those teaching law in the early days at LSE were Robert Wright, later appointed a law lord, A. V. Dicey, Vinerian Professor of English Law at Oxford, and L. F. L. Oppenheim.

 In 1919, H. C. Gutteridge was appointed as the first full-time Professor of Law at the LSE Law School and Sir Ernest Cassel, was appointed subsequently as Professor of Industrial and Commercial law.
 Cassel led the expansion of the school from one full-time professor, five part-time lecturers and two other part-time teachers in 1924 to a full-time staff of ten, with four professors, two readers and four lecturers, in 1934, forming the largest law department of any University of London college.

 In the 1930s the school was joined by German-Jewish jurists fleeing Nazi persecution, including Otto Kahn-Freund.
 David Hughes Parry held the professorship of English law from 1930 to 1959, and in 1937 Robert Chorley founded the Modern Law Review at the school.

 Facilities

 LSE Law School is located on Lincoln's Inn Fields in the Cheng Kin Ku Building (abbreviated as CKK, formerly the New Academic Building, NAB), named in honour of LSE donor Vincent Cheng’s father.

 Academic profile

 Teaching

 LSE Law School offers undergraduate (LLB, BA Law and Anthropology), taught postgraduate (LLM, MSc Law and Finance, and Executive LLM), and research (PhD) degrees.
 It also offers a conjoint LLB/JD (Juris Doctor) degree with the Columbia Law School at Columbia University in the United States.

 Research

 LSE Law School has traditionally maintained close academic ties with the Modern Law Review and the London Review of International Law, both of which were founded at the school.
 The school hosts its annual Chorley Lecture, named in honour of Robert Chorley, 1st Baron Chorley.

 Admissions

-The LLB in Laws programme received 17 applicantions for each place in 2024.
+The LLB in Laws programme received 17 applications for each place in 2024.